Malgorzata-Niemczyk/Webpage-Bootstrap-JS/README.md

-This is a webpage I am working on using SASS, Bootstrap and JS while taking Mateusz Maj's Udemy course on Web Development part 2.
+This is a webpage I built using SASS, Bootstrap and JS when I was taking Mateusz Maj's Udemy course on Web Development part 2.

 Desktop devices